 2. Inspect the dressing regularly.
-If the dressing appears ready for changing (see diagrams A-C), press the orange button and disconnect the dressing from the pump.
+If the dressing appears ready for changing, press the orange button and disconnect the dressing from the pump.
 The fixation strips should be stretched away from the skin and the dressing lifted at one corner and peeled back until it has been fully removed.
 Apply another dressing.
 After application, connect to the pump and press the orange button to reinitiate the therapy.

 Based on dressing change frequency, further dressings may be required, see Section 16 – System Variants.

 The PICO* dressing should be disposed of as clinical waste.

 The pump life ends and it automatically stops functioning at seven days (all the indicators will turn off at this point).
 The batteries should be removed from the pump and both batteries and pump disposed of according to local regulations.